 - If you need more time, we can extend your trial by seven days.

 - You can also let your trial site expire.
 When your trial expires, the site won't be public, and all content is marked for permanent deletion.
-Depending on how much time passes after expiration, you might be able upgrade to paid service and continue to edit the site as you last left it.
+Depending on how much time passes after expiration, you might be able to upgrade to paid service and continue to edit the site as you last left it.

 Start a trial